intel/llvm/sycl/doc/design/CompileTimeProperties.md

 Applying properties on a non-global pointer type variable can be done with `__bultin_intel_sycl_ptr_annotation` builtin function.
-Comparing to `add_ir_annotations_member`, this builtin function is more flexible as it can decorate any pointer variable in the kernel.
+Comparing to `add_ir_annotations_member`, this builtin function is more flexible as it can decorate any pointer variable in a kernel.

 An example of this is the proposed `annotated_ptr` class.